 - When were you first diagnosed with epilepsy?

-- How often do you have episodes?
+- How often do you have seizures?

-- When was your last episode?
+- When was your last seizure?

-- Have you been hospitalized for your epilepsy?
+- Have you been hospitalized for epilepsy?

-- Do you take any medications?
+- Do you have any history of status epilepticus?

 - Do you have any other health issues?